 Welcome to the Brown County / Nashville, IN KOA!

 The gentle hills of southern Indiana's Brown County roll off into the distance from this KOA, set atop a forested ridge.
 Although it's easy to reach, the campground is tucked among the trees away from the main road.
 Tent Sites and Back-In RV Sites make the most of the wooded setting; so does the walking trail, popular with both human and canine campers.
 You'll also find Pull-Thru RV Sites and Camping Cabins.
 Looking for "Glamp Camping"?
-We have 1,2,and 3 bedroom deluxe cabins to fit your needs.
-Our amenities include a large swimming pool, basketball court, corn hole, small playground for your children, and fenced pet park.
+We have 1, 2, and 3-bedroom deluxe cabins to fit your needs.
+Our amenities include a large swimming pool, a basketball court, corn hole, a small playground for your children and a fenced pet park.
 Hikers and golfers are happy to take advantage of the lovely Brown County State Park and Salt Creek Golf Retreat, both just across the road.
-If you are going to The Music Center for a concert, book a couple nights with us in a cabin.
-Less than two miles away, downtown Nashville, Indiana, delights visitors with its historic artists' colony, locally owned shops, restaurants and minutes away from the Brown County Music Center.
+If you are going to The Music Center for a concert, book a couple of nights with us in a cabin.
+Less than two miles away, downtown Nashville, Indiana, delights visitors with its historic artists' colony, locally owned shops, restaurants, and is just minutes away from the Brown County Music Center.
 Pool: Memorial Weekend - Labor Day Weekend.
 Max pull thru: 60 feet.
 Your hosts: Bruce and Shawn Carpenter

 Campground Amenities